 - Meet regularly with your faculty mentor throughout the research and writing process, to ensure that you're staying on track.

-Looking for more help with the honors research process?
+Looking for help getting started with the honors research process?
 Attend the Honors Research Conference!
 This event will help demystify the honors thesis experience.

 "I have already begun work on my thesis, which will be looking at the portrayal of American politics and society in French cinema.
 I have begun examining several different films, many of which I studied in a cinema class I took in France."